m-bartlett/x-scroll-acceleration/README.md

 # x-scroll-acceleration
 X event daemon that simulates trackpad scroll acceleration as felt on other operating systems, e.g. macOS.
+Most apps need to implement scroll momentum through XInput2 for just themselves, but this application allows for scroll acceleration globally in all X applications, regardless if they have implemented their own scrolling momentum.

 ---
 ### **Important Usage Notes**: